Carrier diffusion in GaN -- a cathodoluminescence study. III: Nature of nonradiative recombination at threading dislocations: Results and Discussion

 Figures~\ref{figMap}(a) and \ref{figMap}(b) show the maps of the relative energy shift and the intensity extracted from a hyperspectral CL map of the near-band-edge emission of GaN recorded in the area marked in Fig.~\ref{figExp}(b).
 Automated Lorentzian line-shape fits of the dominant donor-bound exciton line yield the emission energy---shown as relative shift in Fig.~\ref{figMap}(a)---as well as the emission intensity presented in Fig~\ref{figMap}(b) for each pixel of the map.
 About two dozen dislocations are visible within the latter map, most of which are clustered close to each other.
-This proximity leads to a partial overlap of the zones of reduced intensity, but more importantly to a quite complex landscape of the emission energy due to the superposition of the strain fields of the individual dislocations.\cite{Gmeinwieser_2007} However, two isolated dislocations, separated from their neighbours by at least 800~nm, are present in the central part of the map.
+This proximity leads to a partial overlap of the zones of reduced intensity, but more importantly to a quite complex landscape of the emission energy due to the superposition of the strain fields of the individual dislocations \cite{Gmeinwieser_2007}.
+However, two isolated dislocations, separated from their neighbours by at least 800~nm, are present in the central part of the map.
 To highlight the dipole-like shift in emission energy at these dislocations, we show excerpts of the relative emission energy map around the two dislocations in Figs.~\ref{figMap}(c) and \ref{figMap}(d).
 We use this CL map to extract profiles of both the emission energy and intensity aligned along the dipole-like structure of the energy contrast for the two isolated dislocations, as marked by the lines in Figs.~\ref{figMap}(a) and \ref{figMap}(b).
+The direction of the profiles is chosen to follow the maximum gradient in the energy map, while crossing the center of the intensity dip.
+The angle between the two dislocations is approximately 120$^\circ$, in accordance with the crystal symmetry.
+Note that a misalignment of the profile direction by 5$^\circ$ results in an error for the energy shift of about 7\%, which is included in the error estimate.
 To improve the signal-to-noise ratio, the signal is integrated over the width of the stripe indicated by dashed lines.

 For the same two dislocations, as well as for a third one not contained in the map in Fig.~\ref{figMap}, we recorded hyperspectral maps for temperatures up to 300~K. The resulting profiles of emission energy and intensity are presented in Fig.~\ref{figE} and compared with Monte Carlo simulations based on the carrier drift and diffusion around an edge threading dislocation (dashed lines).
+Full two-dimensional maps of the simulated CL emission energy and intensity for an isolated dislocation can be found in Ref.~\cite{Kaganer_2019} for comparison.